danhutsuliak/camera-recorder/README.md

 - Re-recording: If users are not satisfied with their recorded video, they can choose to re-record it without any hassle.
 The app offers a simple and straightforward re-recording option, allowing users to try again until they achieve their desired result.

-- Save and Share: Once satisfied with a recorded video, users can save it to their device or share it directly with others through various platforms such as social media, messaging apps, or email.

 ## Usage

 To use the Camera Recorder Web App, follow these steps: